seutje/ace-step-api/README.md

    `torch.compile()` and overlapped decoding are enabled by default.
 Set `TORCH_COMPILE=0` or `OVERLAPPED_DECODE=0` to disable these features.

 3. Generate music by sending a POST request to `/generate` with a JSON body containing `prompt`, `lyrics` and `length` (in seconds).
-The server returns the generated audio in FLAC format.
+The server returns a JSON object with the audio base64 encoded under the `audio_base64` key.

 ## Endpoint Example